6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Alcohol, cigars, and cigarettes are limited in amount.

 • Meat, fish, eggs, and milk products are often not allowed to import.
-They will not only be confiscated if found, but you’ll also be fined.
+They will not only be confiscated if found but you’ll also be fined.

 • Forged and fake items can get you into trouble with customs officers.
-You already knew that Gucci bag or that bargain watch were fake and the quality sucks, is it really worth the risk?
+You already knew that Gucci bag or that bargain Rolex watch were fake and the quality sucks, is it really worth the risk?

-What Are Your Best Travel Souvenirs?
+What Are Your Best Travel Souvenirs Ideas?

 We all love remembering our trips and vacations.